260618/crypto-with-fun-template/Group-History_Terminology/README.md

 ### 🟨 Exercise 3 – Miro Puzzle Pack (History & CIA)   -- Tamerlan Jabiyev
 **Tool:** Miro
 **Link:** [https://miro.com/app/board/uXjVJnKPIfM=/?share_link_id=887118566962]
-**Includes 2 mini-games in one board:**
+**Description:**
 On miro board we have 5 games and their description.
+In one board we can drag-drop games, true-false, and so on.

 **Crypto concept explained:**
 These activities explain key crypto terms, the CIA Triad, and classical cipher types, helping students connect historical methods with modern security concepts.